Arghamanyan, Pascal, Howard Griffiths, MKO

 The modulating, orchestral introduction sounds like the start of a recitativo accompagnato, but the subsequent solo is a beautiful cantabile, an arioso, really, which switches back to “recitative mode” for modulations and mood swings, then returns to the cantabile.
 Beautiful, rich in expression, serene.
 Albeit very short, I think this movement could almost be by Beethoven!
 Aurélien Pascal’s careful, diligent, lyrical playing uses an expressive, freely swinging, but not excessively strong or nervous vibrato.

 The solo starts with a capricious, moody, yet playfully jumping theme.
-The continuation (in 2/4 time) has almost march character, then the cello introduces a lyrical-playful third theme, which vaguely reminds of figurations in Haydn’s concerti, a fourth theme is a dialog between cello and flute: a movement rich in inventions, using a kaleidoscopic mix of themes, with a few surprise modulations.
-Although—as stated above—vastly different from Haydn’s concerti, the richness in inventions in this movement comes closest to Haydn: a little marvel of a composition!
+The continuation (in 2/4 time) has almost march character, then the cello introduces a lyrical-playful third theme, which vaguely reminds of figurations in Haydn’s concerti, a fourth theme is a dialog between cello and flute.
+A movement rich in inventions, using a kaleidoscopic mix of themes, with a few surprise modulations.
+Although—as stated above—vastly different from Haydn’s concerti, the richness in inventions in this movement comes closest to Haydn.
+It’s a little marvel of a composition!